Majkel Peçi: Tirana

 Peci was promoted to the senior team at Tirana by coach Gugash Magani during the 2014–15 season where he made his professional debut in the Albanian Cup against Sopoti Librazhd.

 He made his league debut on 13 February 2016 in a home game against Bylis Ballsh, coming on as a 70th-minute substitute for Gilman Lika and scoring his first professional goal in the 2–0 win.
 He dedicated his debut goal to the club's fans, players and coaching staff, in particular the head coach Ilir Daja who handed him his league debut.

 He made his first appearance of the 2016–17 season on 2 October in the league match against Flamurtari Vlorë, appearing as a substitute and providing the third goal of the match in an eventual 3–0 home win; it was the first win of the season after four draws in the first four matches.
 Three days later, in the second leg of the Albanian Cup first round against Sopoti Librazhd, Peci netted his first career hat-trick, helping the team to win 7–0 and to progress in the next round with the aggregate 8–1.

 Loan at Sopoti Librazhd

 On 23 January 2017 the Albanian First Division side Sopoti Librazhd announced to have signed Peçi on loan until the end of the 2016–17 season.

 International career

-Peçi received his first call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14–17 May 2017 with most of the players selected from Albanian championships.
+Peçi received his first call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14 and 17 May 2017 with most of the players selected from Albanian championships.